marta8919/timer-angular-app/README.md

 ## Features

-App enables the user to create a timer with a title and a date.
-The countdown will start when the form is submitted, as long as it passes the validations.
+- App enables the user to create a timer with a title and a date.

-- Validations :
-    - Date should not be prior to the day the form is created.
+- The countdown starts when the form is submitted, as long as it passes the validation(Date should not be prior to the day the form is created / Form can only be submitted if title and date is provided).

-### WIP

-- [x] Storing the date on local storage.
-- [ ] Success screen when countdown is done.
-- [x] Responsive design.
+- Title and date will be set on the cookies so when user opens the app timer keeps going on.

+- Reset timer button enables user to reset the timer completely and clear the cookies previously set.

+- Message informing the user when the timer set on the cookies is completed.